hyperledger/identus-docs/documentation/docs/quick-start.md

 <Tabs>
 <TabItem value="js" label="Typescript">

-In order to complete this step you'll need to connect to the mediators PeerDID which you can fetch by making the following API request.
+In order to complete this step you'll need to connect to the mediators Peer DID which you can fetch by making the following API request.

 ```bash
 curl --location \